gregorydsouza/gregorydsouza.github.io/_posts/2022-12-21-Writing-APA-7-with-LaTeX!.md

         -   use `man` for a journal submission document
         -   use `doc` for just a typical LaTeX document appearance
     -   `hidelinks` will remove the colored boxes that LaTeX will keep drawing around every single citation and reference in your paper.
 They will still be hyperlinked to the reference page, just no annoying box.
+-   `\usepackage{newtxtext}` and `\usepackage{newtxmath}`
+    -   Use these packages to get the Times Roman font in your papers for both text and math.
+    -   `newtx` is the newer and preferred package, but there are older implementations such as the `times` + `mathptmx` packages.
+Feel free to use whichever you like.
 -   `\usepackage[style=apa]{biblatex}`
     -   Uses the BibLaTeX bibliography manager
     -   Tells it to format in APA 7 style